Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information-processing tasks: One-shot bounds and second order asymptotics

 To this end, we compute:

-where the second inequality follows from \thref{prop:averaged-fidelity-bound}, with the maximizing projection denoted by $Q$ satisfying $\tr Q = M$, and the last inequality uses \thref{lem:tr-projector}.
+where the second inequality follows from \Cref{prop:averaged-fidelity-bound}, with the maximizing projection denoted by $Q$ satisfying $\tr Q = M$, and the last inequality uses \Cref{lem:tr-projector}.
 We have thus shown that, for arbitrary $\eta>0$ and hence $\oH_s^{\eps+\eta}(\rho)\leq \log M - \log\eta$, which proves the claim. \end{proof}